Cedicoides

-Cedicoides is a genus of spiders in the family Cybaeidae made up of four species.
+Cedicoides is a genus of spiders in the family Desidae made up of four species.
 It is characterized by well developed tegulum on the bulb of the male pedipalp.
 When it was published by Charitonov in 1946, it acted as a subgenus to Cedicus.
 Later, it was argued that the differences between spiders of Cedicoides and those of other subgenera - notably the presence of a terminal apophysis and the shape of the male pedipalp - were great enough to warrant a new genus.
 In 2003, it was upgraded from subgenus to genus status by Marusik & Guseinov.
 Spiders of this genus are rare, and are often missing from spider collections taken from these regions during any time other than their mating season.

 Species

 As of November 2024, the World Spider Catalog accepted four species in the genus.

 C. maerens

-Cedicoides maerens lives in Turkmenistan in the desert foothills of Kopetdagh.
+Cedicoides maerens is found in Turkmenistan in the desert foothills of Kopetdagh.
 It was first described in 1889 by Victor R. Fet from a single female specimen found by Eugène Simon during G.I.
 Radde's expedition to what was then the Transcaspian Region.
 It was initially placed in the genus Cedicus.
 A male was found in the foothills of Nebit Dagh in 1982, but it was not positively identified until 1993.